ignite/web/packages/vuex/README.md

 })
 ```

-To learn more about the websocket events you can query, see the [Tendermint RPC Websocket](https://docs.tendermint.com/master/rpc/#/Websocket/subscribe) docs.
+To learn more about the WebSocket events you can query, see the [Tendermint RPC WebSocket](https://docs.tendermint.com/master/rpc/#/Websocket/subscribe) docs.

 The `subscribe` flag in the action dispatch configures auto-updates for the store as new transactions occur.